kyma-project/community/concepts/operator-reconciliation/README.md

 We want to make use of this design pattern to optimize and enhance our current Reconciliation control loop.
 The core characterics are:

 - The new architecture should encompass one or many Operator(s) which can reconcile a Gardener Shoot Cluster from empty to working Kyma on their own without external influence
-- The architecture uses versioned configurations (ConfigMaps) to manage component custom resources, which should trigger component reconciliations on the cluster
+- The architecture uses versioned configurations (ConfigMaps) to manage component custom resources, which should trigger component reconciliations in the cluster
 - The architecture uses CRs to report State of the Reconciliation of a Cluster that can be externally viewed via Kubernetes API (e.g. through kubectl or a central provisioning component in the control plane)
 - The reconciliation infrastructure can be simply installed through provisioning of CRDs, component configurations and operators, maybe through its own Helm Chart
 - The reconciliation does not need explicit State Management outside of CRs managed by the Operator like we have currently with the Mothership